Kansas EBT Deposit Schedule for 2025

 10th of the month: Last names starting with W, X, Y, or Z

-To confirm your payment date, check the spelling of your last name on any DCF notice.
-If you need assistance, you can call the DCF Customer Service Center at 1-888-369-4777 or find a local office using the Kansas DCF Office Locator.
+To confirm your issuance day, check the spelling of your last name on any notice from the DCF.
+If you need help, call the DCF Customer Service Center at 1-888-369-4777 or find a local office using the Kansas DCF Office Locator.

-For those receiving cash assistance like TANF, benefits are loaded onto your Kansas Benefits Card on the first day of every month.
-This payment date is the same for all cash assistance recipients, regardless of last name.
+For those receiving cash assistance like TANF, the SNAP deposit dates work differently.
+These benefits are loaded onto your Kansas Benefits Card at 6:00 a.m. on the first day of every month, regardless of your last name.

 How to Check Your EBT Deposit Status in Kansas

-You can check your EBT balance in a few different ways to confirm your deposit has arrived.
-For a complete list of options, see our guide on how to check your EBT balance in Kansas.
+You can confirm your deposit has arrived in a few different ways.
+It's a good practice to check your balance after your scheduled SNAP payment dates to ensure your funds are available.
+For a complete list of options, see our guide on how to check your Kansas EBT balance.

-Here are three of the most convenient ways to see your balance:
+Here are three of the most convenient ways to see your current EBT balance:

-Use the Benny app to view your real-time SNAP and cash balance.
-After you download the app and link your card, you can also get automatic cashback from stores like Walmart and Costco on eligible purchases.
+Use the Benny app.
+Download the Benny app to view your real-time SNAP and cash balance.
+After you sign up, you can also get automatic cashback from stores like Walmart and Costco.
+This is a simple way to track your EBT payment schedule.

+Call customer service.
 Call the Kansas EBT Customer Service line at 1-800-997-6666.
-This toll-free number is available 24 hours a day.
-After you enter your card number and PIN, an automated system will state your current SNAP and cash balances.
+This automated service is available 24/7.
+After you provide your card number and PIN, you can hear your current balance and recent transaction history.
+This helps you stay on top of your SNAP deposit dates.

-Visit the official ebtEDGE cardholder portal.
-Select the cardholder login and enter your card number and PIN.
-Your food and cash assistance balances will appear on the screen.
-You can also view your transaction history or benefit summary.
+Go online.
+Visit the official Kansas EBT website to access the ebtEDGE portal.
+Once you log in with your card number and PIN, your food and cash assistance balances appear on the screen.
+You can also review your transaction history to manage your funds.

 Download the app